Karel Marquez

-Karla Ysabel Marquez-Fariñas (born December 21, 1986; Manila, Philippines), professionally known as Karel Marquez-Fariñas, is a Filipina actress, model, singer, and TV host who's currently signed under manager, Becky Aguila since July 2017.
+Karla Ysabel Marquez-Fariñas (born December 21, 1986), professionally known as Karel Marquez-Fariñas, is a Filipina actress, model, singer, and TV host who's currently signed under manager, Becky Aguila since July 2017.
 Before she joined GMA Network, she was part of ABS-CBN's Talent Management & Development Center (known as Star Magic).
 She was Star Magic's Batch 10 alumna.
 Today, she is a freelance artist and entrepreneur.

 Career

 Marquez started as VJ in Myx, a subsidiary of ABS-CBN, in 2003.
 She was transferred to ABS-CBN's rival network, GMA Network, despite being a VJ in Myx until 2007.
 She starred in GMA's afternoon Philippine television drama Pati Ba Pintig Ng Puso?.
 She was also a mainstay in GMA's Sunday variety program SOP.
 She hosted a segment in GMA's gag show Bitoy's Funniest Videos, titled "Just 4 Kikays".
 She co-starred in GMA's primetime Zaido: Pulis Pangkalawakan, as Lyka.
 She was one-half of the cover girls in the November 2006 edition of FHM Philippines.
 Marquez, alongside Drew Arellano, was also a co-host in Coca-Cola: Ride To Fame, a reality talent show.
 She was also a radio DJ.

 She starred in GMA's Philippine television drama My Husband's Lover.